Azerbaijani Air Forces: Aircraft

 The MiG-29 has been designated as the standard aircraft for the AzAF.

 In September–October 2010, Azerbaijan purchased 24 Mi-35M from Rostvertol.
 8 of them have been delivered in the end of the first quarter of 2012 and four more in August 2012.

-With the arrival of the MiG-29s, the Air Force appears to have retired the MiG-25 aircraft that it used to fly from Nasosnaya Air Base.
+With the arrival of the MiG-29s, the Air Force appears to have retired the MiG-25PDS aircraft that it used to fly from Nasosnaya Air Base.
 IISS estimates in 2007 reported 26 as still in service; other figures previously placed the total as high as 38.

 The Air Force retains in store and L-39 fighter training aircraft produced in the Czech Republic and Ukraine.

 Azerbaijan also manufactures Israeli-designed spy planes.
 Among the licensed UAVs is the Orbiter-2M and the Aerostar.
 Both are manufactured at the government-owned Azad Systems Company plant near Baku.
 The head of the Defense Industry, Yaver Jamalov, said that by the end of 2011 a total of 60 UAVs will be produced.

 In 2016 three Bell 412 helicopters were purchased from Canada, and by 2018 a number of pilots were trained in the type.
 A further undisclosed number of Bell 407 and MD-530 helicopters were obtained but neither type is currently operational as pilots have not been trained yet.

+In 2023, a contract was signed for the modernization of Su-25s currently in use by the Azerbaijani Air Force.
+The project aimed to carry out the integration of Turkish Guided Ammunition Weapon Systems and avionics into the aircraft.

+In 2025, a contract worth US$4.6 billion was signed with Pakistan for the purchase of 40 JF-17C Block 3 multi-role combat aircraft for the Azerbaijani Air Force including the aircraft, training, and ordnance.

+On 6 April 2025, some news sources announced that Azerbaijan received its first SOM cruise missiles and conducted launch tests.